 2018 is the year for ALL the challenges.
 While I like to think I am a mood reader and sometimes I am, I can get too overwhelmed if I am left with a lot of choices.
-This has in the past, resulted with me not picking up a book for days, wasting valuable reading time!
+Reading Challenges are a great way to read outside of your comfort zone and try books that you may not have in the past.

 This is the first year I will trying to complete the Book Riot Read Harder Challenge (BR RH).
 The list is designed to make you read diversely and pick up books you might not have tried otherwise.
 Click below to find out what books I will be reading for the prompts and how I am going throughout the year.